 The command line is a powerful way to use version control systems, but not everyone is as comfortable with memorizing and using text commands.
 Thankfully, there are many good GUI clients available for popular version control and operating systems.
-We’ve compiled a list of our favorites below.
+We’ve compiled a list of our favorites below, which all work well with Beanstalk.

 Git Clients